 - Both recreational exercise and social programs

-Assisted living is a good option for patients in the early stage of Alzheimer’s disease or any other form of dementia.
+Assisted living is a good option for patients in the early stage of Alzheimer’s disease or any other form of dementia that are experiencing memory loss.
 Patients will have access to staff members and at least one on-site registered nurse 24-7.
-A major benefit of assisted living, is its ability to provide seniors with plenty of opportunities to socialize and share experiences with one another – something many seniors would benefit from, but do not have access to.
+A major benefit of assisted living is its ability to provide seniors with plenty of opportunities to socialize and share experiences with one another – something many seniors would benefit from, but do not have access to.

 Specialized Memory Care

-- Specially trained staff who have a better understanding of memory care, including Alzheimer’s disease and other dementias
+- Specially trained staff who have a better understanding of memory care, including Alzheimer’s disease and other forms of dementia

 - Visual cues, signs and/or pictures on the walls to support independence of the residents